-Mixing and Mastering Explained: Why They Are Distinct Disciplines
+Mixing and Mastering Difference Explained: Why They Are Distinct Disciplines

 Mixing and mastering are often discussed together, but they serve fundamentally different purposes in the record-making process.
 While both shape how music sounds to the listener, they operate at different stages, on different materials, and with different responsibilities.
 Understanding the distinction is not just academic.
-It directly affects how records translate, how efficiently projects move forward, and how well creative intent survives the production chain, including how mixes and final masters behave under streaming normalization and real-world listening environments.
+It directly affects how records translate, how efficiently projects move forward, and how well creative intent survives the production chain, including how mixes and final masters behave under real-world listening environments.
+Confusing the two is a bit like confusing assembling a car with doing the final alignment and inspection before it leaves the factory.
+The build may be complete, but precision and consistency still need to be confirmed by someone who didn’t build it.

 What Mixing Is